 At the end of the school year in the summer term parents are provided with a full report highlighting all progress made with each student’s personalised targets.

 Behaviour management is crucial to the successful day to day running of Riverside Bridge.
 Within each classroom, class teachers will set their own boundaries and expectations in order to ensure the standard of behaviour reflects the high standard of provision offered.
 Safety is paramount for all students and staff and thus behaviour is managed in the following ways:

 Rewards: extra choose time, extra play time, star of the week, reward trips and prizes.

-Consequences: these can include, missed social time, time out of class, use of chill out space and where necessary missing reward trips.
+Consequences: these can include, missed social time, time out of class and where necessary missing reward trips.

 In September 2016 we moved to the new site on Renwick Road, along with Portakabin, Anna Hope assisted with the design of the purpose built Riverside Bridge School.
 Here we have a range of facilities to support both the needs of our students alongside specialised classrooms.
 Each of which has a ‘chill out’ or group room attached for additional learning.

 We are also fortunate enough to have our own sports facilities, dining hall, food technology, science lab, art, DT and our Home Management rooms.